Archipelago fleet: History

-During the Russo-Swedish War of 1788–1790, the Swedish high seas navy was roughly equal in quality and often superior in number and size of ships in comparison to the Russian navy.
+During the Russo-Swedish War of 1788-1790, the High Seas Fleet was roughly equal in quality and often superior in the number and size of its ships in comparison to the Russian navy.
 The Swedish navy struggled throughout the war, failing to achieve the major victory required to leave the Russian capital of Saint Petersburg open to invasion; it also sustained considerable losses.
 At best, it only achieved tactical draws.
 On the other hand, the archipelago fleet was far more successful, although it suffered a few initial setbacks, including a tactical defeat against its Russian equivalent at Svensksund in August 1789; however, it achieved a resounding victory against the Russian inshore fleet at the second battle of Svensksund on 9 July 1790.
 The war against Russia showed that the heavy archipelago frigates lacked the mobility required for inshore operations, while smaller rowed craft were far more efficient.

 The battle of Ratan near Umeå, the final engagement of the Finnish War, where the archipelago fleet fought to hold off invading Russian land forces.

 The archipelago fleet was heavily involved in the Finnish War of 1808–09 against Russia, but with less success.
 Russia attacked the Swedish forces in Finland during the winter, when ice prevented naval forces from intervening.
 Sveaborg, the cornerstone of the defense of Finland, was also lost at an early stage, along with most of the ships of the Finnish squadron.
 Ships were also lost when the archipelago fleet, which had been docked for the winter at Åbo, was burned by the Swedes to prevent their capture.
 The loss of the bulk of the archipelago fleet was catastrophic, and prevented the Swedes from regaining their advantage in the Finnish Archipelago, despite heavy fighting between Swedish and Russian coastal units during 1808.
 The war ended with a harsh peace treaty, in which Sweden permanently lost all of Finland to Russia.

 During the latter phases of the Napoleonic Wars, Sweden was allied with Great Britain against Napoleon, and participated in battles in continental Europe in 1813.
 In 1814, the archipelago fleet was deployed in a short war against Norway to conquer strategic fortresses and strong points, with the goal of forcing Norway into a union with Sweden (at the expense of the arch-enemy Denmark).
 This was also the last war Sweden actively participated in.

 In 1823, the archipelago fleet was once again merged with the high-seas navy, and had a minor renaissance between 1866 and 1873 as part of the coastal artillery.